radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 # IANA Considerations

-Upon approval, IANA should update the Reference and the Assignemnt Notes to radsec in the Service Name and Transport Protocol Port Number Registry:
+Upon approval, IANA should update the Reference and the Assignment Notes to radsec in the Service Name and Transport Protocol Port Number Registry:

 For TCP:
 * Service Name: radsec